 Purpose - This is an extracurricular school activity open to all students at the high school.
 The club seeks enthusiastic members with a desire to be part of a team that designs and builds a robot for competitive purposes.
-The club is currently self-funded by its members and pursues the annual goal of sending a team of students to the national Battlebots IQ competition.
+The club pursues the annual goal of sending a team of students to the national Battlebots IQ competition.
 No prior robotics skills are required of the club's members.
 Membership: Open to all students.